andyhorn/simple_routes/README.md

 A useful pattern is to check the validity of the state in a `redirect`, thus ensuring that the state is valid before attempting to extract the route data object and build the screen in the `builder`.

+## Useful Tips

-### Other Tips
+### Static instances

-If you find it tedious or smelly to repeatedly create new instances of your routes, you can create a static instance of each route and use that instead.
+If you don't liking creating instances of your routes all over the place, you can create a static instance of each route and use that instead.

 ```dart
 class HomeRoute extends SimpleRoute {